Close

 Heatless dryers use only compressed air as a purge.
 Because of their simple design, heatless desiccant dryers are often preferred for extreme environments.
 This sector includes operations in remote areas, hazardous sites with explosive gases and powders, and applications with a high inlet air temperature.

-In the drying process, wet compressed air flows upward through the desiccant which adsorbs the moisture, from the bottom to top of the tower.
+• The drying process: Wet compressed air flows upward through the desiccant which adsorbs the moisture, from bottom to top.

-During the regeneration cycle, dry air from the outlet of the drying tower is expanded to atmospheric pressure and passed through the saturated desiccant, forcing the adsorbed moisture out.
-After desorption, the purge silencer valve is closed, and the vessel is re-pressurised.
-After regeneration, the functions of both towers are reversed.
+• The regeneration process: Dry air from the outlet of the drying tower is expanded to atmospheric pressure and sent through the saturated desiccant, forcing the adsorbed moisture out.
+Following desorption, the blow-off valve is closed and the vessel is re-pressurized.

 Heated blower purge desiccant dryers

-In the regeneration stage, the blower takes ambient air and blows it over an external heater.
-The heated air is then sent through the saturated desiccant, forcing the adsorbed moisture out.
+• The regeneration process: The blower takes ambient air.
+Then blows it over the external heater.
+Subsequently, heated air is sent through the saturated desiccant, forcing the adsorbed moisture out, from top to bottom.

-When calculating lifecycle costs, a heatless desiccant dryer may be considered to be more expensive to own because it uses a substantial volume of compressed air for purging during regeneration.
-Typically, average purge air takes up to 16-20% of the rated flow capacity of a heatless dryer.
+When calculating lifecycle costs, a heatless desiccant dryer may seem more expensive due to its substantial use of compressed air for purging during regeneration.
+Typically, the average purge air consumption is about 16-20% of the rated flow capacity of a heatless dryer.
+Despite these losses, heatless dryers remain popular for their simplicity and reliability.

-Although power costs for the heating process would amount to 30% as opposed to zero, this difference is considerably outweighed by the compressed air output losses from the purging operation, which equates to 80% of the TCO.
+However, when comparing the total cost of ownership (TCO) over a 10-year period, the heated blower purge type of dryer has a significant advantage, reducing costs by approximately 40% compared to the heatless desiccant method.
+Although the power costs for the heating process are about 30%, this is considerably outweighed by the compressed air output losses from the purging operation, which account for 80% of the TCO.

-In terms of other component costs, there are now newer and more advanced dryer technologies, such as the latest models in Atlas Copco’s BD+ range that will guarantee a dew point down to -40°C and are capable of achieving -70°C. Furthermore, the zero purge losses achieved by the industry-leading BDZP dryers, operating with an inlet flow rate of 300 l/s with a system pressure of 7 Bar G, could see annual savings in the region of £10-14k, based on average kW/hr rates and when running 24/7 all year round.
+Newer and more advanced dryer technologies are now available.
+For example, the latest models in Atlas Copco’s BD+ range guarantee a dew point down to -40°C and can achieve -70°C. Additionally, the zero purge losses achieved by the industry-leading BDZP dryers, operating with an inlet flow rate of 300 l/s at a system pressure of 7 Bar G, could result in annual savings of £10-14k, based on average kW/hr rates and continuous 24/7 operation throughout the year.

 Conclusion